 At our boutique Colorado Springs rehab center, we prioritize your well-being by maintaining a maximum of 18 clients at a time, ensuring that you receive the attention and care you need.
 With our 3-to-1 ratio of staff to clients, you can rest assured that you are at the center of our focus.

 When you choose Sandstone Care, you are choosing a detox program that puts your needs first.
 We are dedicated to supporting you on your journey towards recovery by giving you the tools you need to address your personal challenges.

 Entering detox can be overwhelming, but our expertly designed program ensures both your comfort and your safety.
-Our detox programs offer needed care, empathy, and support in an intimate setting.
+Our medical detox in Colorado Springs offers needed care, empathy, and support in an intimate setting.
 Our programs are designed to make sure that you recover in a sustainable way that sets you up for an addiction-free future.

 We offer quiet double rooms with TVs and private bathrooms so that you can get the rest your body needs to handle withdrawal.
 Private rooms are available for an additional fee.